|Module Title||PRINCIPLES OF ANIMAL PHYSIOLOGY|

 |Pre-Requisite||Normally A or AS level Biology or its equivalent.|

-Nervous systems have evolved to allow animals to rapidly distinguish important events in their environment, make a decision on the appropriate responses to these situations, and then to co-ordinate their bodies to carry out the necessary responses.
-Thus, the first set of lectures in the control section describes the general parts of the animal nervous system (function and organisation, neurons, action potentials and synapses).
-With this foundation, the major features of sensory physiology (components of a sensation, sensory pathways, receptor classification and neural circuitry) are considered in the control section.
-The next set of lectures explores the relationship between animal glands and secretions (types of secretions, generalized exocrine and endocrine gland structure).
+Nervous systems have evolved to allow animals to rapidly distinguish important events in their environment, make a decision on the appropriate action, and then to co-ordinate their bodies to carry out these necessary responses.
+Thus, the first set of lectures in the control section describes the common parts of the animal nervous system (function and organisation, neurons, action potentials and synapses).
+With this foundation, the major features of sensory physiology (components of a sensation, sensory pathways, receptor classification and neural circuitry) are considered.
+The next set of lectures explores the relationship between animal glands and secretions (types of secretion, generalized exocrine and endocrine gland structure).
 The endocrine system of an animal is closely associated with the nervous system, and neurons and hormones often work together to control a single process.
-Hormones can influence behaviour via sensory Mechanisms, activity in the central nervous systems and effector mechanisms.
-Therefore, a set of lectures will explore the basis of hormonal activity (structure, mechanism of action, transport and elimination) and the structure and function of key endocrine glands (e.g. pituitary, thyroid and adrenals).
-The final set of lectures in this block describes the motor systems that produce adaptive responses.
+Hormones influence behaviour via sensory mechanisms, activity in the central nervous system and effector mechanisms.
+Therefore, a set of lectures will explore the basis of hormonal activity (structure, mechanism of action, transport and elimination) and the structure and function of key endocrine glands e.g. pituitary, thyroid and adrenals.
+The final lecture set in this block describes the motor systems that produce adaptive responses.
 Motor systems consist of motor organ (muscles) and the neural circuits that control them.
-This lecture block start with a review of animal movement strategies and, using skeletal muscle as a model, describes muscle structure (from gross to the molecular level), fibre types and the sliding filament mechanism of muscle construction.
+This lecture starts with a review of movement strategies and, using skeletal muscle as model, describes muscle structure (from gross to molecular level) and the sliding filament mechanism of muscle contraction.

-The maintenance section start with an assessment of the key elements of the animal circulatory system (basic parts and diversity, the concept of open and closed circulation, structure of the heart, arteries, capillaries and veins) and the concept of cardiovascular control.
-An understanding of the circulatory system logically allows a consideration of animal respiration i.e. the basic components of a gas-transfer system, transport of gases in blood, functional anatomy of gas-exchange and function of haemoglobin.
+The integration section starts with an assessment of the key elements of the animal circulatory system (basic parts and diversity, the concept of open and closed circulation, structure of the heart, arteries, capillaries and veins) and the concept of cardiovascular control.
+An understanding of the circulatory system logically allows a consideration of respiration i.e. the basic components of a gas-transfer system, transport of gases in blood, functional anatomy of gas-exchange and function of haemoglobin.
 The structure and function of lungs, control of respiration and types of breathing are also examined.
-The next block of lectures reviews the relationship between ionic and osmotic balance (osmosis/osmotic concentration and water/ ion budgets) and mechanisms used by invertebrates and vertebrates to respond to changes in their environment.
+The next block of lectures reviews the relationship between ionic and osmotic balance (osmosis/osmotic concentration and water/ion budgets) and mechanisms used by invertebrates and vertebrates to respond to change in their environment.
 The effect of temperature on change on physiological and behavioural processes in animals is also investigated.
 The lecture course concludes with a study of animal feeding and digestion strategies (classification of feeding mechanism, the structure and function of the generalised digestive system).